wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 	ms.date="11/06/2015"
 	wacn.date=""/>

-#Enterprise-class WordPress on Azure Websites
+#Enterprise-class WordPress on Azure

-Azure Websites provides a scalable, secure and easy to use environment for mission critical, large scale [WordPress][wordpress] sites.
+Azure provides a scalable, secure and easy to use environment for mission critical, large scale [WordPress][wordpress] sites.
 Microsoft itself runs enterprise-class sites such as the [Office][officeblog] and [Bing][bingblog] blogs.
-This document shows you how you can use Azure Websites to establish and maintain an enterprise-class, cloud-based WordPress site that can handle a large volume of visitors.
+This document shows you how you can use Azure Web Apps to establish and maintain an enterprise-class, cloud-based WordPress site that can handle a large volume of visitors.

 ## Architecture and planning